FreeRADIUS/wiki.freeradius.org/version4/Home.md

 executing the state machines provided by the application layer.
 The API here is largely compile / debug / parse / process.

 Crucially, the application layer is IO-independent.
 It knows nothing about any IO method.
-It instead is called by the "IO + application" layer when packets are received, and it in turn returns the replies to the "IO + application" layer.
+It instead is called by the transport layer when packets are received, and it in turn sends the replies back to the transport layer.

 For various reasons, this layer also provides an asynchronous signal API.
 This API is intended to send signals to the application layer